UO-CS210/Treemap/docs/HOWTO-Treemap.md

 list of values while making corresponding subdivisions of a rectangular area.
 Re-read the section above, more than once if you need to.
-This is a general rule of program design:  You absolutely _must_ have a clear conceptual design before you start writing code.
+This is a general rule of program design:  You _must_ have a clear conceptual design before you start writing code.
 That doesn't mean that you have worked out every detail of the design.
 In most cases you will revise the design of your code multiple times as the consequences of your design decisions become apparent.
 But you must have a clear concept of your solution strategy before you begin.
 Otherwise, your muddy concept will mire your code so badly that you must abandon it and start over.

 In what follows, I have provided some code that manipulates rectangles and their display on screen.
 It will be up to you to